avalanche-strategy/D2D/README.md

 To ensure smooth operation, please organize your data as follows:

+**Note: Due to confidentiality, the data used in this repository, including the examples below, is synthetic.**

 - **Interview Data Structure (for processor)**:
   Each interview should have its own subdirectory.
-The name of this subdirectory is the **interview name**, which should be in the format `interview_XXXX`, where `XXXX`, WITHOUT underscore `_` in it, is a unique identifier for the interview (e.g., `interview_food` is a folder containing interview transcript files for food theme.).
+The name of this subdirectory is the **interview name**, which should be in the format `interview_XXXX`, where `XXXX` (without underscores), is a unique identifier for the interview (e.g., `interview_food` is a folder containing interview transcript files for food theme.).
 While it is suggested to place these directories under `data/private_data/` for confidentiality, you may choose a different location if needed.

 - **Transcript TXT Files (for processor)**:
-  There is no requirement for the naming of the transcript files.
-Just make sure all transcript files are placed directly inside the interview directory.
+  There are no naming requirements for the naming of the transcript files.
+But they must be placed directly inside the interview directory.
 For example:
   - `data/private_data/interview_food/transcript1.txt`
   - `data/private_data/interview_food/transcript2.txt`
   - etc.